josdejong/mathjs/docs/reference/functions/subset.md

 `matrix` | Array &#124; Matrix &#124; String | An array, matrix, or string
 `index` | Index | An index containing ranges for each dimension `replacement` | * | An array, matrix, or scalar.
 If provided, the subset is replaced with replacement.
 If not provided, the subset is returned
 `defaultValue` | * | Default value, filled in on new entries when the matrix is resized.
-If not provided, new matrix elements will be left undefined.
+If not provided, math.matrix elements will be left undefined.
 Default value: undefined.

 ### Returns